FlorinAndrei/WeatherStation/README.md

 # WeatherStation

-**Status:** under construction.
-Arduino code is mostly complete.
-Python code mostly working but incomplete.
+**Status:** Under construction.
+Arduino C++ code is near completion.
+Python code is working for the most part, but incomplete.

 ## Goals